rwth-acis/Virtual-Agents-Framework/Documentation/manual/own-agents.md

 ## Setup in the Scene

 After finishing the setup, you can add the character to your scene.
-To configure the character correctly the Virtual Agents Framework provides an automatic import functionality.
+The character should now be similar to the standard agent's 3D model that the framework provides in `Virtual Agents Framework/Runtime/3D Models/AgentStandard.fbx`.
+To configure the character correctly to work as an agent the Virtual Agents Framework provides an automatic import functionality.
+After that your character should be similar to the prefab of the working standard agent that can be found in `Assets/Virtual Agents Framework/Runtime/Prefabs/AgentStandard.prefab`.

 Select the parent GameObject of your character in the scene and in the top menu of Unity click `Virtual Agents Framework` > `Custom Model Agent Import` > `Create Agent from Humanoid Model`.
 Now a GameObject called `AgentBasedOnCharacterObjectName` should be selected in the scene.
 The character is now ready to be used as an agent with all functionalities.

 The automatic import function uses an agent prefab without a model found at `Packages/com.i5.virtualagents/Runtime/Prefabs/AgentWithoutModel.prefab`.
 To make the import of multiple agents that all need the same changes easier, the `AgentWithoutModel.prefab` can be copied and named ``CustomAgentWithoutModel.prefab``.
-If that prefab is anywhere in the project the import function always uses the ``CustomAgentWithoutModel.prefab`` to configurate the new agents.
+If that prefab is anywhere in the project the import function always uses the ``CustomAgentWithoutModel.prefab`` to configure the new agents.

 ## Optional: Adjust Animation Controller